Mr-Mayhem/Read-TSL1402R-Optical-Sensor-using-Teensy-3.x/README.md

 The serial connection seems blasing fast to me compared to Arduino, of course.
 The frame number is a blur.

-I am seeing well over 240 frames per second (512 bytes each frame); I will measure more precisely after some experiments in speeding up the Processing sketch, with an eye towards using a C++ display solution in the future.
 The Processing sketch is pretty stripped-for-speed as is, but polls serial in the loop for available bytes.
 I want to retry redrawing the screen from Serial event instead, last time I tried this approach it was much more sluggish, but I suspect my sync bit was being falsified by the data at the time.

 ===============================================================================================================================